pmatulis/oasis/index.md

 understand them deepens over time.
 Everyone engages in the same essential practice however.

-Gradually, movements are stitched together like a puzzle.
-This enables a single longer move to be practised (fun).
+Gradually, movements are stitched together, thereby enabling a single longer move to be practised.
 To the untrained eye, this "form" manifests as classical tai chi.
-The founding teacher (Mr. Moy) chose traditional Yang style as the external container for his internal art.
+Indeed, the founding teacher (Mr. Moy) chose traditional Yang style for the choreography of his internal art.

 For more information on the origins of these teachings see the [main lineage web site](https://taichinuances.com).

+### The environment

+The teacher shares their experience and the students practice in a non-competitive environment.
+Teacher and student often practice together.
+Everything takes place in a convivial, unhurried, and informal atmosphere.

+Participants are encouraged to dispense with their shoes (the space is cleaned beforehand).

+There will be a short break where herbal tea is served.

 ### Schedule and fees